sumpfork/dominiontabs/README.md

 So now we have

-`docker run --rm -v $PWD/output:/app/output dominiontabs --expansions cornucopia --outfile ./output/dominion_dividers_docker.pdf`
+`docker run -v $PWD/output:/app/output --rm dominiontabs --font-dir /fonts --expansions cornucopia --outfile ./output/dominion_dividers_docker.pdf`

 Once that runs you should have under your current directory: